 Meet our Chemistry Ambassadors

-The Department of Chemistry at Wayne State University strives to provide a nurturing environment to learn both inside and outside the classroom.
-As a community, want to highlight students working their hardest to take full advantage of this environment through classes, research, and service in our department.
+Wayne State's Department of Chemistry strives to provide a nurturing environment to learn both inside and outside the classroom.
+As a community, want to highlight students working their hardest to take full advantage of this environment through classes, research and service in our department.
 These Chemistry Ambassadors show what great things Wayne State University students can achieve in the chemical sciences.

 During his second year at Wayne, Justin began investigating research opportunities in the chemistry department.
 After reaching out to several professors whose research looked interesting, Justin met with Professor Jeremy Kodanko, who runs a cutting-edge lab studying research in organic and organometallic chemistry.
 His initial work in Professor Kodanko’s lab involved the basics of scientific research: reading, analyzing, and critiquing the existing literature in published papers.
 Justin learned about chemical mechanisms and characterization techniques quickly from his new, fellow group members.
 In particular, he helped graduate students prepare better public presentations for conferences and candidacy exams.